kyma-project/kyma/docs/03-tutorials/application-connectivity/ac-07-trigger-function-with-event.md

 ---
 title: Trigger a Function with events
-type: Tutorials
 ---

-To create a simple Function and trigger it with an event, you must first register a service using the Application Registry that is a part of the Application Connector.
+To create a simple Function and trigger it with an event, you must first register a service using Application Registry that is a part of Application Connector.
 This service then sends the event that triggers the Function.
 You must create a Service Instance which enables this event in the Namespace.
 Follow this guide to learn how to do it.

 ## Prerequisites

 - An Application bound to a Namespace
 - Client certificates generated for the connected Application

->**NOTE:** See the respective tutorials to learn how to [create](#tutorials-create-a-new-application) an Application, [get](#tutorials-get-the-client-certificate) the client certificate, and [bind](#tutorials-bind-an-application-to-a-namespace) an Application to a Namespace.
+>**NOTE:** See the respective tutorials to learn how to [create an Application](../../03-tutorials/application-connectivity/ac-01-create-application.md), [get the client certificate](../../03-tutorials/application-connectivity/ac-02-get-client-certificate.md), and [bind the Application to a Namespace](../../03-tutorials/application-connectivity/ac-03-application-mapping.md).

 ## Steps